okonomichiyaki/supercat/000-SUPERCAT.md

 <#ifdef campaign>
 ## Setup (Act I)

-Choose a difficulty mode (see next page) which will determine turn order.
+Choose a difficulty mode (see page 3) which will determine turn order.
 Set up the game according to the Blighted Reach rulebook, but make changes at the steps listed below.

 **1.B.** If playing on "normal" or "harder" difficulty, give the initiative marker to a bot, and seat the player(s) last in turn order.